dhthwy/r/README.md

 <img width="480" height="640" alt="IMG_0160" src="https://github.com/user-attachments/assets/2d324235-13a1-4613-a06b-0e90e4b7a7c8" />

 "Looks like bacterial infection to me.
+I'll know for certain once whatever it is accumulates in this baggy.

 AI said it was sun scorch.
 LOL."